labermt/CST116SRS05/README.md

 - Use [http://web.mit.edu/jb16/www/6170/gameoflife/gol.html](http://web.mit.edu/jb16/www/6170/gameoflife/gol.html) to compare your code to actual results.

-- In the loop, duplicate the array and then process it back into the original array.
+- Inside the loop, duplicate the array state into a temporary array.
+Process the temporary array back into the original array.

 ###